ibrahimbroachwala/ai-funkit-landing/terms/index.md

 # Terms and Conditions

-#### Welcome to the AI Role Play mobile application ("App").
+#### Welcome to the AI FunKit mobile application ("App").
 These terms and conditions ("Terms") govern your use of the App, so please read them carefully before proceeding.
 By downloading, accessing, or using the App, you agree to comply with and be bound by these Terms.
 If you do not agree with any of these provisions, you may not use the App.

 ## App Description and Purpose

-AI Role Play is a mobile application that provides a platform for users to engage in role-playing chat experiences with AI-powered characters.
+AI FunKit is a mobile application that provides a platform for users to engage in role-playing chat experiences with AI-powered characters.
 The App allows users to interact with AI chatbots that simulate specific characters and respond based on pre-programmed behaviors and language models.

 ## User Conduct